HKJPN/markdown-editor/docs/ipad-manual.md

 A `.md` file is a plain-text Markdown file, not a Microsoft Word document.
 Open it in MD//WORKS to view or edit the content.
 To use it in Word, copy the formatted content from **Preview** and paste it into Word, or convert the file to `.docx` using Pandoc.

 For detailed instructions, see “Using Markdown Documents in Microsoft Word” at the end of Manual  (General).

+### 13-17.
+Equations are not displayed correctly in Preview

+The equation-rendering library used to format equations is loaded from the internet, or from the browser cache if it has already been downloaded.

+When MD//WORKS is opened completely offline for the first time, or after the browser cache has been cleared, the equation-rendering library may not be available.
+In this case, the regular Markdown content will still appear in Preview, while equations will be displayed in their original LaTeX notation.

+When the internet connection is restored, MD//WORKS automatically attempts to load the equation-rendering library again.
+If the download succeeds, the equations currently displayed in Preview will switch to formatted output without requiring the page to be reloaded.

+If the equations do not switch to formatted output, check the following:

+* Confirm that the device is connected to the internet.
+* Check whether access to the external CDN is blocked by the browser, security software, or your organization’s network.
+* Confirm that the equation is enclosed correctly in half-width `$...$` or `$$...$$` delimiters.
+* Confirm that the LaTeX notation you are using is supported by the equation-rendering library.

+If the connection has been restored but the equations are still not displayed correctly, close and reopen Preview.
+If the issue continues, save the document and restart MD//WORKS.

 ---